Faculty of Music, University of Toronto: Bachelor of Music in Performance (four-year program)

 In the classical stream, major instruments include those in the woodwind, brass and strings families, as well as percussion, piano, voice, guitar, harp, organ, accordion and historical instruments.
 In the jazz program, major instruments include double bass, guitar, drums, piano, trumpet, trombone, saxophone and voice.

 Bachelor of Music (four-year program)

-Options for major include: Comprehensive, Composition, History and Theory, Music Education, and Concurrent Teacher Education (five-year program in partnership with OISE).
+Options for major include: Interdisciplinary Studies, Composition, History and Theory, Music Education, and Concurrent Teacher Education (five-year program in partnership with OISE).

 Advanced Certificate in Performance (one-year program)

 This is a one-year program of intensive full-time study, open to woodwinds, brass, percussion, strings, piano, voice and accordion.
 Students enrolling in this program have the option of specializing in Baroque music, utilizing period instruments in conjunction with Tafelmusik.

 Artist Diploma (3-year program)

-This program is similar to the Bachelor of Music in Performance, but without academic-subject requirements.
+The artist diploma program is similar to the Bachelor of Music in Performance, but without academic-subject requirements.
 This is not open to students with a Bachelor of Music or a Bachelor of Music in Performance from the Faculty of Music.